 The United Nations Evaluation Group (UNEG) is an interagency professional network that brings together the evaluation functions of the UN system, including UN departments, specialized agencies, funds and programmes, as well as affiliated organizations.
 For more information, see UNEG's website.

-The Independent Evaluation Section (IES) engages in numerous activities related to building an evaluation architecture in the UN reform context.
-IES also actively participates in UNEG's Working Groups, contributing to the continuous development of the standard and norm-setting network of UNEG, including Gender Equality, Human Rights and Disability.
-Evaluations at UNODC are further undertaken according to UNEG Evaluation Norms and Standards.
+The Independent Evaluation Section (IES) engages in numerous activities related to building an evaluation architecture in the UN reform context, with evaluations at UNODC undertaken according to UNEG Evaluation Norms and Standards.
+IES also actively participates in UNEG's Working Groups, contributing to the continuous development of the standard and norm-setting network of UNEG, including Gender Equality, Human Rights and Disability, with UN-wide guidance in disability inclusive evaluations.
+In addition, IES contributed to UN wide assessment of past efforts in National Evaluation Capacity Building, setting a foundation for future work .

 Moreover, IES adheres to the UNEG Ethical Guidelines for Evaluation, revised in June 2020, ensuring that an ethical lens informs day to day evaluation practice.

-In the context of COVID-19, IES has strengthened its collaboration with UNEG, contributing to UN system-wide efforts.
-In collaboration with other members of UNEG, IES has invested in several initiatives to ensure that evaluations continued to be of high quality and utilization-focused, testing innovative approaches and sharing lessons learned.
+In collaboration with other members of UNEG, IES further invests in several initiatives to ensure that evaluations continue to be of high quality and utilization-focused, testing innovative approaches and sharing lessons learned.

 Moreover, IES actively participates in the United Nations Development Account (UNDA) Evaluation Focal Point Network, sharing lessons learned and best practices from UNODC's evaluation management process, coordinating independent project evaluations of UNODC-led projects funded by UNDA.